dgroomes/github-pages-dynamic-viewer/wish-list.md

   think it will.
 But this functionality needs to work because its design will be used as the basis for handling `<div>` elements and beyond in `myCreateElement`.
 I will use the new "ConfigurationListing" component to create `<li>` elements without their own child elements.
 The `<li>` elements will just be text.
+    * DONE Part of this effort will require a small remodeling of the "untethered elements" reference.
+There can exist multiple groups of untethered elements (meaning, groups of elements where each group should have a different parent) at the same time.
+So, we must keep track of all of these groups at the same time.
+The "window.untetheredElements" must be an array and not a singular object.
 * Re-write the "parent element identification" and tethering logic to be robust.
 * De-react `<ul>` element creation
 * OBSOLETED Solve the "how many expected children are there?" problem